Skip to main content

 });

-Including Custom Abilities in WooCommerce MCP Server
+Including Custom Abilities in the Deprecated WooCommerce MCP Server

 add_filter( 'woocommerce_mcp_include_ability', function( $include, $ability_id ) {